Ivan-Zou/hugo-mock-landing-page-domain-name/USER-STORIES.md

-VoiceTech: A technological collar that enhances one's voice
+VoiceTech Collar: A technological collar that enhances one's voice

 User-Stories:
 - As an international traveler, I want to use VoiceTech to translate my words into words in the local language in real time.